thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 }
 {% endhighlight %}

 Now when the pageload initially occurs we see all of the current statuses of users online.
 That paired with the appearance channel we will see the green dot vanish when users leave the room and appear when they enter.
+Test it out, login with one user in incognito and another user in a seperate browser. when one of them exits the dot disappears, when they enter again it comes back.

 We have a full fledged chat app at this point, users can talk in realtime and you can view all of the users currently in the room.
 All that is left to do is style the app.
 Let's deploy this guy to heroku.
 Create your new app on heroku and grab the app name.

-Now most of this section is taken line for line from [this post]({{https://blog.heroku.com/real_time_rails_implementing_websockets_in_rails_5_with_action_cable}}) by Sophie DeBenedetto.
+Now most of this section is taken line for line from [this post]({{"https://blog.heroku.com/real_time_rails_implementing_websockets_in_rails_5_with_action_cable"}}) by Sophie DeBenedetto.
 It is a great tutorial and much more informative than this one!

 {% highlight powershell %}
 heroku create your-app-name
 {% endhighlight %}

-add redistogo to your app and grab the redistogo url.
+add redistogo to your app

 {% highlight powershell %}
 heroku addons:add redistogo
-heroku config --app your-app-name | grep REDISTOGO_URL
 {% endhighlight %}

+now run the following command to grab to view your config variables

+{% highlight powershell %}
+heroku config --app your-app-name
+{% endhighlight %}

-add the redistogo url to your config cable.yml
+copy and paste the redistogo url from your config variables to your config cable.yml

 {% highlight ruby %}
 # config/cable.yml